TheDEvorger/Alekrythae-Meggy-s-JOA-Journey-Of-Adventure/README.md

 ---

-漏 2026 TheDEvorger.
+© 2026 TheDEvorger.
 All rights reserved.

-A艂ek鈥檙y脓h忙, A艂ek鈥檙y脓h忙 Core, `.alek`, and related project names, software components, documentation, visual identity, and original ecosystem concepts are part of the A艂ek鈥檙y脓h忙 project.
+Ałek’ryŧhæ, Ałek’ryŧhæ Core, `.alek`, and related project names, software components, documentation, visual identity, and original ecosystem concepts are part of the Ałek’ryŧhæ project.

 Unauthorized copying, redistribution, modification, republication, or commercial use of this software and its documentation is prohibited except where explicitly permitted by the repository license.